peter-mach/react-navigation-is-focused-hoc/README.md

 ## Installation

 1. Install the latest version of `react-navigation`
-2. Install the latest version of `react-navigation-is-focused-hoc` from npm
+2. Install the latest version of `@patwoz/react-navigation-is-focused-hoc` from npm
 ```
 yarn add @patwoz/react-navigation-is-focused-hoc
 ```